Quantum Coherence as a Thermodynamic Resource Beyond the Classical Uncertainty Bound

 Under this deformation, the Lindblad master equation becomes

 By design, the original dynamics is recovered in the limit $\theta\rightarrow0$, i.e., $\mathcal{L}_{\theta}\rightarrow\mathcal{L}$.
 From a physical perspective, this deformation can be understood as introducing a virtual bias between the paired jump processes.
 This perturbation serves as a controlled tool to explore the sensitivity of observable fluctuations to small changes in the jump rates.
-This framework provides the foundation for deriving the TUR, as it connects the system’s response to these virtual deformations with universal bounds on the relative fluctuations of currents and entropy production in nonequilibrium steady states.

 By invoking the generalized quantum Cramér--Rao bound \cite{Hasegawa2020,Vu2022,Helstrom1976,Ito2020,Supp}, we have